dinhomathias/Amc/Extensions-–-Your-first-Bot.md

 ## Introduction
 The `telegram.ext` submodule is built on top of the pure API implementation.
-It provides an easy-to-use interface and takes the hard work off the programmer, so you [don't have to repeat yourself](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself)
+It provides an easy-to-use interface and takes some work off the programmer, so you [don't have to repeat yourself](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself)

 It consists of several classes, but the two most important ones are `telegram.ext.Updater` and `telegram.ext.Dispatcher`.